Rishit-dagli/CPPE-Dataset/MODEL_ZOO.md

 - The metrics are the same as the COCO object detection metrics, more information about this could be found in the original paper.
 - The PyTorch models use the channels first format.
 The TensorFlow models use the channels last format.
 - The tb.dev dashboards represent the tensorbaord logs for each model training.
+- FPS benchmark for models here could be found in the original paper, which are measured on 1 Tesla V100 GPU.
+- These models are trained on either a cluster of TPUs or on multiple Tesla A100 GPUs.
+- More information about model complexity and size can be found in the original paper..

 ## Baseline Models